- What is the Local Government Management Fellowship (LGMF) Program?

 Yes, three letters of recommendation are required.
 It is recommended that you obtain two letters of recommendation from professors or academic supervisors, and one professional/employer reference.
-Letters can be addressed to the LGMF Advisory Board.
+Letters are sent from the application to your revie

 How should I include my transcripts?

-Applicants will upload unofficial transcripts directly to their NeoGov application online.
+Applicants will upload unofficial transcripts directly to their application online.
 If you are selected as a finalist, we will notify you of the need to submit your official transcripts.
-These should be sent directly from you or the school to:

 What kind of work will I do?

 The projects are as diverse and large or small as our communities.
 Past fellows have worked on such projects as: